007Richards/007Richards/README.md

 ## 💼 About Me

 - 🎓 Background in [Science Fisico-Matematicas]
-- 🧪 Currently learning: Machine Learning
+- 🧪 Currently learning: Machine Learning, NLP
 - 🔍 Exploring real-world datasets and Kaggle competitions
 - ✨ Interested in AI for social good, NLP, and automation